-Healing from an addiction often takes place in a step-by-step format, with each movement building on the movement that took place in the past.
-For teens with addictions, that path to healing begins with the help that a drug detox program can provide.
+Healing from an addiction often takes place in a step-by-step format, with each movement building on the movement that took place in the past. help that a drug detox program can provide.
 Here, they’ll have access to medical assistance and therapeutic interventions that can soothe pain and prepare the teen for the work that’s yet to come.

 Teen Detox Basics

 Addictions may be supported by habits, but they’re triggered by chemical changes inside the brain.
 When people attempt to stop taking in drugs or alcohol, those chemical changes can result in significant discomfort.
 There’s some evidence that suggests that teens have even more pain upon withdrawal, when compared to their addicted adult counterparts.
-For example, in a study in the journal Addiction, researchers found that the number of withdrawal symptoms teens experienced was greater than the number researchers expected, particularly for teens who used alcohol and/or cigarettes.
+For example, in a study in the journal Addiction, researchers found that the number of cigarettes.
 If left on their own, teens might return to drug use simply to make their discomfort fade.
 Detox programs ensure that the discomfort doesn’t rise to such a level that serious medical complications take hold.
 With this help, teens may be able to get sober for the very first time.

 Some teens with addictions go through the drug detox process at their local hospitals.
 These teens typically have some other medical problem that merits intensive attention, such as:

 - Injuries due to an alcohol-fueled car crash